-Today, close to 85% of Québec mothers breastfeed their babies at birth, and close to 50% continue for six months or more.
+In Québec, 9 out of 10 mothers breastfeed their newborn at birth, and about 3 out of 10 mothers continue for up to 6 months or more.
 You can decide to breastfeed for a few days, a few months, or over a year.
 It's up to you.